 It is standard practice to use the coefficient p-values to decide whether to include variables in the final model.
 For the results above, we would consider removing East.
 Keeping variables that are not statistically significant can reduce the model’s precision.

-The sign of a regression coefficient tells you whether there is a positive or negative correlation between each independent variable the dependent variable.
+What does the coefficient mean?
+The sign of a linear regression coefficient tells you whether there is a positive or negative correlation between each independent variable and the dependent variable.
 A positive coefficient indicates that as the value of the independent variable increases, the mean of the dependent variable also tends to increase.
 A negative coefficient suggests that as the independent variable increases, the dependent variable tends to decrease.

 The coefficient value signifies how much the mean of the dependent variable changes given a one-unit shift in the independent variable while holding other variables in the model constant.
 This property of holding the other variables constant is crucial because it allows you to assess the effect of each variable in isolation from the others.

-A simple way to grasp regression coefficients is to picture them as linear slopes.
+A simple way to grasp regression coefficient interpretation is to picture them as linear slopes.
 The fitted line plot illustrates this by graphing the relationship between a person’s height (IV) and weight (DV).
 The numeric output and the graph display information from the same model.

 The height coefficient in the regression equation is 106.5.
 This coefficient represents the mean increase of weight in kilograms for every additional one meter in height.
 If your height increases by 1 meter, the average weight increases by 106.5 kilograms.